How to Organise An ‘Invite a Friend to Church’ Sunday

 You could prepare a social event within a week or two of the first Sunday and have invites ready for that.
 Tell people about your home groups to help them to get plugged in to the life of your church through relationships and connections.
 Show off your church’s children’s work or activities in the community.

-You might also like 6 Ways to Follow Up Church Visitors Effectively
+You might also like 6 Ways to Follow Up Church Visitors Effectively.

-how to solve the attendance puzzleIf you want help to get from where you are to where you want to be, I have some deeper practical help.
+If you want help to get from where you are to where you want to be, Church Fuel could be what you’ve been looking for.

 Scroll down and share your comments below.